GSKang94/Workspace/notes/CSS.md

 ```
 ## Transform

+* We can scale an element with this.

-This property lets us rotate,scale,skew or translate an element.
+* This property also lets us rotate,scale,skew or translate an element.

 ```css
 transform: rotate(0.5turn);
 //This will rotate an element upside down.
 ```

 # Grid